djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 ### Pre-requisites

 - Check with your instructor to make sure **all systems** are up and running before you continue.
+- Validate that you have access to the right techzone environment for this lab.
+- Validate that you have access to a credentials file that you instructor will share with you before starting the labs.
 - If you're an instructor running this lab, check the **Instructor's guides** to set up all environments and systems.

 ### Agent Lab - Creating your first agent